julienduquesne/chess-gpt/README.md

-# Nano LM
+# ChessGPT

-This project aims at providing a simple and efficient implementation of a small language model using only PyTorch building blocks and minimal dependencies.
+This project aims at providing a simple and efficient implementation of a small generative language model learning to play chess, leveraging basic building blocks from PyTorch.